alxdavids/ourbbg/content/post/ipswich.md

 unravelling into mediocrity.
 There were midfield runners: Craig Bryson arriving into the box to reduce the deficit after only two minutes.
-The wide players were feeding off the cultured three-course meals served up by Chris Martin: Jamie Ward bringing Derby closer to a hugely improbable (but completely necessary) comeback.
-A team with added the intensity to keep attacking from multiple angles even late into the game.
-Craig Bryson a man desperate to assert his credentials for the player of the season award at this early stage completed the comeback as Derby ground Ipswich into a pulp.
+The wide players were feeding off the cultured three-course meals served up by Chris Martin: Jamie Ward bringing Derby closer to a highly improbable equaliser.
+Craig Bryson, a man desperate to assert his credentials for his second player of the season award even at this early stage, completed the comeback as Derby fashioned attacks from multiple angles to grind Ipswich into a pulp.

-I always found it fairly strange that Craig Bryson celebrated the final goal rather than sprinting the ball back to the centre circle, such was the level of dominance.
-It seemed inevitable that the team would win from the very first minute of the half, so it was a minor disappointment to only manage to overcome the three goal deficit for the draw.
+I always found it a little strange that Craig Bryson celebrated the final goal rather than sprinting the ball back to the centre circle, such was the level of dominance.
+It seemed inevitable that the team would win from the very first minute of the half, so it was a minor disappointment to only manage to overcome the mere three goal deficit for the draw.

 ## A catalyst